Shykid1/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls - This command is for listing content in your current directory
+pwd - This command is used to display the path name of the current working directory. ls - This command is for listing content in your current directory.